markjessell/functionNoddy/readme.txt

-This is the batch (and function) version of Noddy that simply takes a history file and calculates a block model and gravity and magnetic data from this file.
+This is the batch (and function) version of Noddy that simply takes a history file and calculates a block model, triangulated volume and gravity and magnetic data from this file.

 Usage: